Scribe. Scribe Media. Book in a Box. These are all terms to describe one of the major publishing companies in the self-publishing space.

 The Scribe Method is, first of all, the title of the bestselling book by Scribe Media’s founders.
 It is the foundation for the Book in a Box system that the publishing services offered by Scribe Media are built from.

 The book publishing framework and services offered by Scribe Media are based on The Scribe Method, which provides a step-by-step publishing strategy for aspiring authors, successful entrepreneurs, and innovative thought leaders who want to publish a book.
-The premise of the Book in a Box flagship product is for customers to not actually have to write their book but to speak it, which helps them to get their ideas into a book faster through the use of a professional scribe, essentially.

 - Prepare to write your book.
 This goes over mindset, such as expectation management and overcoming fears.